Thursday, October 23, 2008

 At any moment

-The wheel is spinning so rapidly
+The wheel is spinning rapidly

-The tire is warming and expanding
+The tire is warming, expanding

-Which makes your perch in the tread
+It makes your perch in the tread

 Loosen and seem all the more precarious